Where to Eat in Austin: 27 Top Texas Restaurants

-Everyone knows Austin’s reputation as a music town, but these days the Texas capital is just as renowned for its food.
-Whether it’s smoked brisket worth a five-hour wait or sushi crafted with fish flown direct from Tokyo, the city is hungry for both traditional Texas flavors and dishes that confound stereotypical expectations.
-Here are 25 of restaurants and bars that make the city worth devouring.
+Everyone knows Austin’s reputation as a music town, but these days the Texas capital is just as renowned for its food, which features both traditional Texan flavors and dishes that confound stereotypical expectations.
+Here are 27 of the restaurants and bars that make the city worth devouring.

 Photo By: Buff Strickland